 The student should have the right to appeal the decision made to a body that was not part of the original decision making process.
-There is a standard for appeals that can be found in the Graduate House Appeal Procedure document.
+Please see page 24 for the appeal process.

 Standard of Proof

 This is a model that is used to balance probabilities.
 If credible information has been heard, the decision maker should believe that the incident is more likely to have occurred than not and there is reasonable proof that the person(s) responsible can be determined, then the standard of proof has been met.